Chasing Your Tail

 - Also occurs in the mission: Eliminate the Emerald Serenade, with him being on a fixed route as opposed to a small room or circular arena.

-- The fight against the Big Bad Wolf in World of Warcraft's Karazhan Opera Event has a stage like this: at regular intervals, the BBW will transform one of the raid members into Little Red Riding Hood, removing all of their defenses but making them move at a much faster rate.
+- The Big Bad Wolf in the Karazhan Opera Event has a stage like this: at regular intervals, the BBW will transform one of the raid members into Little Red Riding Hood, removing all of their defenses but making them move at a much faster rate.
 That player then has to run in a circle around the battlefield while the BBW chases them (since getting hit in that form all but guarantees the player will be one-shotted) until the debuff wears off.
 Otherwise, though, the fight is a normal tank-and-spank.

 - The Flame Leviathian, a huge war machine fought using other war machines, will pick one person to chase around, while everyone else chases the leviathan hitting it.
 The chased player draws it into explosives.
 The boss also gets faster the longer its mechanisms aren't disrupted, requiring players to launch themselves onto its back and damage it.

-- In the final boss battle of Uncharted 2, Zoran Lazarovich will chase you mercilessly around the arena while trying to pump you full of shotgun pellets.
+- In the final boss battle of Uncharted 2: Among Thieves, Zoran Lazarovich will chase you mercilessly around the arena while trying to pump you full of shotgun pellets.
 As a result, this fight typically degrades into "run around the arena and fire blindly" in a matter of seconds.

 - A lot of the time in Dark Souls, due to the fact that attacks lined up correctly behind are critical hits for massive damage.
 A lot of the time melee builds will circle strafe behind tough targets such as Black Knights behind their shields to land a back stab in while trying not to run out of stamina first.